-Ian Radford has graduated from two BSc(Hons) degree programs at the University of Salford, his first being in Traditional Chinese Medicine (Acupuncture) and his second in Podiatry, for which he was awarded a First Class Honours.
+I’m Ian and I graduated from two BSc(Hons) degree programs at the University of Salford, my first being in Traditional Chinese Medicine (Acupuncture) and second in Podiatry, for which I was awarded a First Class Honours.

-He also runs a practice that reduces or replaces potentially harmful ingredients, animal-based ingredients, or products that have been tested on animals with less harmful or plant-based alternatives.
+I also run a practice that reduces or replaces potentially harmful ingredients, animal-based ingredients, or products that have been tested on animals with less harmful or plant-based alternatives.

-Ian is registered with the Health Care and Professions Council, is a full member of the Society of Chiropodists and Podiatrists and the Acupuncture Society.
+I am registered with the Health and Care Professions Council and I am a full member of the College of Podiatry and the Acupuncture Society.

 Thanks for reading about how I can help you and what I specialise in.
 I look forward to helping you to be proud of your feet.